-The W77C032 can be woken from the Power Down mode by forcing an external interrupt pin activated, provided the corresponding interrupt is enabled, while the global enable(EA) bit is set and the external input has been set to a level detect mode.
+The W77E516 can be woken from the Power Down mode by forcing an external interrupt pin activated, provided the corresponding interrupt is enabled, while the global enable(EA) bit is set.
 If these conditions are met, then the low level on the external pin re-starts the oscillator.
 Then device executes the interrupt service routine for the corresponding external interrupt.
 After the interrupt service routine is completed, the program execution returns to the instruction after the one which put the device into Power Down mode and continues from there.
 When RGSL(EXIF.1) bit is set to 1, the CPU will use the internal RC oscillator instead of crystal to exit Power Down mode.
 The microcontroller will automatically switch from RC oscillator to crystal after clock is stable.
-The RC oscillator runs at approximately 2-4 MHz.
+The RC oscillator runs at approximately 2 - 4

+MHz.
 Using RC oscillator to exit from Power Down mode saves the time for waiting crystal start-up.
 It is useful in the low power system which usually be awakened from a short operation then returns to Power Down mode.